 There are different taxation and reporting rules depending on the type of expense.
 A full list of expenses and benefits, along with the relevant tax rules and rates can be viewed at the GOV.UK website as an A-Z list.

 2. Capital allowances

-Capital allowances can be claimed when a company purchases assets which are required for business use, in particular ‘plant and machinery’ (i.e. machines and equipment required for the business, as well as business vehicles including cars, vans and lorries).
+Capital allowances can be claimed when a company purchases assets that are required for business use, in particular ‘plant and machinery’ (i.e. machines and equipment required for the business, as well as business vehicles including cars, vans and lorries).